rocky-linux/documentation/docs/guides/web/php.md

 ### Installation

-The installation is limited to the additional installation of the php-fpm package.
+The installation is limited to the php-fpm package:

 ```
 $ sudo dnf install php-fpm